 As I have pondered over my music collection, I have started to notice a trend.
-The artists that I go back to repeatedly are oddly my mother’s favorites as well.
+The artists I listen to on repeat are oddly my mother’s favorites as well.
 When she would play these singers for me when I was younger, instead of rebelling and listening to the music of the day, I fell in love with what she liked.

 I think this was all part of her plan.
 She didn’t have a desire, nor did she like the current music.
 She definitely didn’t want a “rebellious” child listening to the “devil’s music” (I did grow up in Oklahoma).
 Needless to say, her master plan worked, and she’s had to fund a vinyl addiction since around 2004.

 I found out my mom could dance!
 She would be a regular on American Bandstand if those moves were still in style.
 My mom was stopping in the name of love and literally turning upside down.
-Seriously, my mom totally could have been the white Supreme.
+My mom totally could have been the fourth Supreme.

 1. “He Lives In You”

 The above clip is the first I remember seeing of Diana Ross.
 In 1999, Ms. Ross starred in the made for television movie Double Platinum along with Brandy Norwood.
 This movie was an instant hit for my mom, which in turn became a must-see for me (whether I liked it or not).
 Although she is not performing one of her hits in this clip, I believe it shows how iconic Ms. Ross is.
 From the dress and staging to her ever fragile yet strong vocals, Ms. Ross captured my heart with this performance.